 Throughout the song, we see that there isn’t a specific pattern.
 The tone of the music varies throughout the 6 minutes, and despite that, all the parts connect beautifully.

-The choir’s chorus is a mixture of three people singing, namely, Freddie Mercury, Brian May, and Roger Taylor.
+The choir’s chorus is a mixture of three people singing: Freddie Mercury, Brian May, and Roger Taylor.
 The complexity of the piano that is played from start to finish emphasizes the duality of the song.
 So much so the biopic of Freddie Mercury is named after this song.

 This shows how genuinely integral Bohemian Rhapsody was to Mercury.
 It also shows how it established Queen’s music as a pillar to be remembered in modern music.

-In modern times when music has had a profound change.
-We can genuinely say that artists to this day pick from the musical stylings of Bohemian Rhapsody.
+In modern times, when music has profoundly changed, we can genuinely say that artists to this day pick from the musical stylings of Bohemian Rhapsody.

 Not just that, they also include them in their work.
-Although this regal masterpiece is tough to be matched, we can find peace in knowing that it will never be forgotten; and whenever someone says “mama,” we will hear Freddie Mercury hum “oooo.”
+Although this regal masterpiece is tough to match, we can find peace in knowing that it will never be forgotten, and whenever someone says “mama,” we will hear Freddie Mercury hum “no.”

 2. Stairway to Heaven by Led Zepellin

-Regarded as an anthem by many music lovers, this layered song starts slow and gets increasingly vibrant before it returns to being at a low pace.
+Many music lovers regard this layered song as an anthem.
+It starts slow and gets increasingly vibrant before returning to a low pace.

-Jimmy Page and his guitar solo took the piece to the sensational point it is at now.
-The riff is hugely played amongst most guitarists.
+Jimmy Page and his guitar solo took the piece to its current sensational state.
+The riff is hugely played by most guitarists.
 In fact, it started to be known as the “forbidden riff” when a few guitar stores banned the song due to it being the most popular choice.

 The song is primarily well known for how the lyrics fit the sequence of the different tones and has also been referred to as “a complete marriage of music to lyrics” by Heart’s Ann Wilson.

-The lyrics also have a hint of philosophy; the entirety of the eight-minute song transcends people to experiencing bliss.
-With the new generation getting hooked to this sound, we can say that this is undoubtedly a song that will be remembered as time passes and until time stops.
+The lyrics also hint at philosophy; the eight-minute song transcends people to experience bliss.
+With the new generation getting hooked on this sound, we can say that this is undoubtedly a song that will be remembered as time passes and until time stops.

 3. Purple Rain by Prince

-Described by Prince as a song mimicking blood in the sky, showing how red blood mixes with the blue sky to form purple.
+Prince described it as a song mimicking blood in the sky, showing how red blood mixes with the blue sky to form purple.

 Ironically, the song investigates relationships and depth, and Prince’s father helped co-write this song.